 - Two 300 GB removable solid-state drives

-These appliances are redundant array of independent disks (RAID) devices.
+These appliances are a redundant array of independent disks (RAID) devices.
 In a RAID configuration, the same data is stored on multiple drives to improve performance, increase storage capacity, lower the risk of data loss, and provide fault tolerance.
 The two SSDs store the same data.
 If one fails and you replace it, the new SSD mirrors the other one.